The Good, the Groan Worthy and the Bad

-Now the groan worthy parts of thos "Dirty Dancing" remake unsurprisingly come from trying to recreate those iconic "Dirty Dancing" scenes; when Colt Prattes as Johnny proclaims "Nobody puts baby in the corner" it isn't just cheesy, it is a whole warehouse of cheese as is the scene where Baby delivers the equally classic "I carried a watermelon" line.
+Now the groan worthy parts of this "Dirty Dancing" remake unsurprisingly come from trying to recreate those iconic "Dirty Dancing" scenes; when Colt Prattes as Johnny proclaims "Nobody puts baby in the corner" it isn't just cheesy, it is a whole warehouse of cheese as is the scene where Baby delivers the equally classic "I carried a watermelon" line.
 Of course with out these iconic scenes and lines this re-imagining wouldn't be "Dirty Dancing" and of course without Baby and Johnny it wouldn't be "Dirty Dancing" either.
-Now whilst Abigail Breslin brings a lot of likeability to the role of Baby Colt Prattes simply doesn't do it for me.
-But here is the thing, when you watched Swayze dance he had rhythm, swagger and oozed sensual sex appeal, when Prattes dances he looks rigid and I hate to say it seems to be almost peacock like with his hair which beyond the lake scene seems to be completely rigid.
-And truth be told I don't think there is another actor who could have come even close to how Patrick Swayze played Johnny.
+Now whilst Abigail Breslin brings a lot of likeability to the role of Baby, Colt Prattes simply doesn't do it for me.
+But here is the thing, when you watched Swayze dance he had rhythm, swagger and oozed effortless sex appeal, when Prattes dances he looks rigid and I hate to say it seems to be almost peacock like with his hair which beyond the lake scene seems to be completely rigid.
+Truth be told I don't think there is another actor who could have come even close to how Patrick Swayze played Johnny.